The-Swarm-Corporation/swarms-platform/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as file structure).

+## License

+View [Project License][license]

+This project is licensed under the terms of the [MIT license](https://opensource.org/license/mit/).
+The MIT license is a permissive free software license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+It is a simple and short license that is compatible with most open source licenses and is widely used in the open source community.

+The MIT license includes a disclaimer of liability, meaning that the project's authors or contributors cannot be held liable for any damages that may arise from the use of the software.
+It also requires that any copies or modifications of the software include the same license terms and copyright notice as the original software.

+## Your Support means a lot

+Give a ⭐ to the project if you liked it.